-Search for easily separable roots, and carry out the division process with caution.
+Search for easily separable roots, and carefully carry out the division process.

 One wrong move can cause the whole plant to die.

-Plant the roots in different pots, and try to use the same soil mix and fertilizer as the mother plant.
+Plant the roots in different pots, and use the same soil mix and fertilizer as the mother plant.

-The second method is quite straightforward but requires preciseness.
+The second method is relatively straightforward but requires preciseness.

-You will require a pocket knife to cut out the mid-line leggy growth of the Anthurium Vittarifolium
+You will need a pocket knife to cut out the mid-line leggy growth of the Anthurium Vittarifolium

 and plant it in a new pot while leaving the mother plant in its original pot.